explosion/cython-blis/README.md

 ### Linux

-The Linux build files need to be produced from within the manylinux1 docker container, so that they will be compatible with the wheel building process.
+The Linux build files need to be produced from within the manylinux2014 Docker container, so that they will be compatible with the wheel building process.

 First, install docker.
 Then do the following to start the container:

-    sudo docker run -it quay.io/pypa/manylinux1_x86_64:latest
+    sudo docker run -it quay.io/pypa/manylinux2014_x86_64:latest

 Once within the container, the following commands should check out the repo and build the jsonl files for the generic arch: